-It’s a simple cheese strata, but the addition of leftover ham adds protein and more texture to the eggs and cheese.
+It’s a simple cheese strata, a layered dish of bread and cheese, with an egg mixture to bind it together.
+The addition of leftover ham adds protein and more texture to the eggs and cheese.
 Besides the leftover ham, this recipe can also use up some of those leftover dinner rolls, too.

 The only trick is you have to let it rest overnight before baking.
-So while you’re cleaning up, just pull out a casserole dish and put this together.
+So while you’re cleaning up from the big dinner, just pull out a casserole dish and put this together.
 You’d have to refrigerate that leftover ham anyway, and now you’ll be able to pull out Monday dinner!

 - 6 cups Stale Bread, cubed Or 3-4 leftover dinner rolls